 Lima is the city you will fly into and out of and is the country’s capital, which was also the base for the Spanish colonization of western South America.
 Because of this, there are some fantastic examples of Spanish colonial architecture in the Historic Centre of Lima.
 This is also the best option for different restaurants, bars, shopping, and nightlife.

 However, Cusco can be regarded as the Incan capital of the country, as this was the hub from where the Inca dominated western South America to become the largest pre-Columbian civilization in the Americas.
 The mix of colonial and Incan architecture is a must-see in Peru.
+There are some excellent tours that combine both Cusco and Lima, such as a few of the top luxury tours in Peru.

 Both Lima and Cusco feature on our list of the top cities to visit in Peru, and as Cusco and Lima are such different cities with their own unique charm and attractions, we recommend spending a day or two exploring both.
 Here, we will provide a summary of both cities to help you get a feel for what each city offers.
 Each city is a base for some of the best attractions and things to do in Peru.